techidaily/site-fox-direct/source/_posts/new-optimal-text-movement-collections.md

 In this pack, you will find unique text effects, and you can animate text with keyframe.
 You can animate numbers as well as characters, and it is mostly used to animate numbers to show counting.
 You can change different parameters of the animations and effects as per your preference.
 Furthermore, you can use it as a timer on your video to countdown.
 There are different styles available to apply to your texts and numbers.

 ![counterpro preset ae](https://images.wondershare.com/filmora/article-images/2022/07/counterpro-preset-ae.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 6\.
 Text Library